graniteball/demo_app/README.md

 Rails Tutorial Demo App
 --

-This is my demo Rails Demo app from Chapter 2 of the Rails Tutorial.
+This is my Rails demo application from Chapter 2 of the Rails Tutorial.